 Cognitive Behavioral Therapy (CBT)

-Besides learning to be more fastidious with regards to understanding one’s specific fears, someone with generalized anxiety disorder engaging in CBT can also expect to learn various other skills aimed at helping to relieve the anxiety caused by their condition.
+Besides learning to be more fastidious with regards to understanding one’s specific fears, someone with generalized anxiety disorder engaging in CBT can also expect to learn various other skills aimed at helping to relieve the anxiety caused by this condition.

 Mindfulness-Based Stress Reduction (MBSR)

 MBSR is an 8-week evidence-based program that offers secular, intensive mindfulness training to help people who are suffering from anxiety, stress, depression, and other sorts of mental anguish.
 MBSR may be able to significantly help someone who is suffering from generalized anxiety disorder as mindfulness meditation has been shown to be very beneficial for anxious people.
-In such a structured program, someone with generalized anxiety disorder can expect to learn a plethora of different skills that can help them to relieve the intense anxiety that’s associated with their specific phobia.
+In such a structured program, someone with generalized anxiety disorder can expect to learn a plethora of different skills that can help them to relieve the intense anxiety that’s associated with their fears.

-There are many different forms of meditation that exists which can be very advantageous for someone suffering from generalized anxiety disorder.
-Specifically, mindfulness meditation has been shown to be quite beneficial for helping people to enter into a more equanimeous state.
+There are many different forms of meditation that exist which can be very advantageous for someone suffering from generalized anxiety disorder.
+Specifically, mindfulness meditation has been shown to be quite beneficial for helping people to enter into a more equanimous state.
 There are many different ways with which you can implement mindfulness meditation and there are also many different meditation apps which are designed to make things as easy as possible for you.

 Mindfulness has the potential to significantly help those suffering from generalized anxiety disorder due to how it will help one to distract themselves from their fear by refocusing their attention onto something else that does not have any sort of emotional baggage attached to it, such as by focusing on the breath for example.
 This is one of the most basic ways that one can meditate and be present.